 International Jesuit ministries seek to nurture hope in places that would seem to offer little of it.
 Jesuit Refugee Service sponsors schools and other services for children who often spend years in refugee camps.

 There are also primarily spiritual ministries carried out by the worldwide Society of Jesus.
-These include the Apostleship of Prayer, a global prayer group with daily online offerings.
+These include the The Pope’s Worldwide Prayer Network, a global prayer group with daily online offerings.
 The apostleship has been called “the pope’s own prayer group,” because it also circulates his personal intentions — on behalf of priestly vocations, for example, or mutual respect among world religions.
 Another spiritual ministry is the Christian Life Communities, a Jesuit-sponsored lay association that has nurtured small, faith-sharing groups in some 60 countries.

 In addition, the Society of Jesus has crucial responsibilities in Rome on behalf of the Universal Church.
 Particularly significant among these is the education and training of future Church leaders.
 The Jesuits carry out this task at a number of institutions including the Pontifical Gregorian University, the Pontifical Biblical Institute, and the Pontifical Oriental Institutes.
 Those three now serve more than 3,500 students from 120 countries on six continents.
 The students are preparing for service as priests, sisters, religious brothers, and lay leaders.
 They have a strong impact on the Church: graduates of the three institutions include one fourth of the world’s current bishops and half of the cardinals who voted in the most recent papal conclave.